 Never try to tow more than your vehicle and trailer are rated for. consult your owner’s manual or the manufacturer to find out what that number is.
 And always follow posted speed limits when driving with a load behind you.

 Driving Too Fast or Overloading Your Trailer

-When you’re towing a light truck on the highway, it’s important to be aware of the dangers of driving too fast or overloading your trailer.
+It’s important to be aware of the dangers of driving too fast or overloading your trailer.
 Driving too fast can cause your trailer to fishtail, and if you’re not careful, it can even jackknife.
-Overloading your trailer can also be dangerous, as it can make your vehicle harder to control and put strain on the brakes and tires.
+Overloading your trailer can also be dangerous, as it can make your vehicle harder to control and put a strain on the brakes and tires.
 If you’re unsure about how much weight your vehicle can safely tow, check the owner’s manual or ask a professional for advice.

 Emergency Preparedness Tips for Tow Vehicle Drivers

 Towing a trailer can be dangerous, so it’s important to be prepared in case of an emergency.
 Here are some tips for tow vehicle drivers:

 - Make sure you check the weather forecast before you start your journey.
 If possible, avoid driving in bad weather.